FAQs

 Example:

 Khalid applied to the Vision Program in Fall 2026 and qualified.
-In order to receive funding, he must apply to medical school by the summer of 2029 (application cycle 2029-2030, Class of 2034); if he does not, he must reapply to the Vision Program with a new application to determine if he qualifies.
+He must apply to medical school by the summer of 2029 (application cycle 2029-2030, Class of 2034) to have application fees covered and receive a bursary (if accepted); if he does not, he must reapply to the Vision Program with a new application to determine if he qualifies.

 No. The Vision Program only removes the financial costs incurred with preparing to apply and the application costs.
 Applicants must submit a separate application to medical school during the application window for the year in which they want to start studies.
 Memorial University uses a holistic review process to appraise applications and the unique experience of recipients of the Vision Program will be considered under this process.